TerrellSowell/OSI-Troubleshooting/README.md

 - Repeat the process if the plan does not resolve the problem.
 - Document the changes made to solve the problem.
 -
- **Troubling shooting methods through the OSI stack include these three methods:**
+ **Troubleshooting methods through the OSI stack include these three methods:**

 ![top down TS](https://github.com/TerrellSowell/OSI-Troubleshooting/assets/161978506/1253ca9e-8814-4b02-9cbb-661c144becf8)

+**Troubleshooting Methods:**
+- Comparing Configurations
+- Trace the Path
+- Swap out Components

 ### Skills Learned